A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Experiments

-We evaluate the trade-off between attention latency and the model performance with HiP in \Cref{fig:performance_decoding_prompt_perplexity}.
-In \cref{fig:performance_decoding_prompt_perplexity}, we show that the latency optimized setting shows about 5.5$\times$ speedup of attention decoding latency and achieves 4.83 { (+0.15)} perplexity in Wikitext2.
+We evaluate the trade-off between attention latency and the model performance with HiP in \Cref{fig:latency_ppl}.
+We observe that our HiP's latency-optimized setting shows about 9.00$\times$ speedup of attention decoding latency but only increases the perplexity by 0.5348 in PG19~\citep{raecompressive2019pg19}, compared to FlashAttention2.
 In \Cref{fig:latency_breakdown}, we show the latency breakdown of the HiP-applied transformer model.
-Our proposed method contains two major components that contribute to the overall latency: (1) masking iterations and (2) sparse flash attention.
-Since the masking iteration results could be cached and reused $r_m$ times~(\Cref{sec:vllm_latency_evaluation}), the latency of the HiP method is dominated by sparse flash attention in most practical scenarios.
-Therefore, for users, $k$ is the most important efficiency factor of HiP.
+Our proposed method contains two major components that contribute to the overall latency: (1) top-$k$ estimation iterations and (2) fused sparse attention.
+We observe that the HiP top-$k$ estimation kernel is the only scaling part as the sequence grows; the sparse attention and linear layer shows constant time for each decoding step.
+Since the top-$k$ estimation iteration results can be cached and reused $r_m$ times, the latency of the HiP method is dominated by fused sparse attention in most practical scenarios, as shown in~\cref{fig:latency_breakdown}.
+On the other hand, the $r_m$ hyperparameter trades off the generation quality for latency, especially for long decoding, as shown in~\Cref{fig:decode_speedup_longbench}.
+HiP achieves 6.83 times end-to-end decoding speedup with 128k context while maintaining 96.0\% relative performance in LongBench.
+We can speed up further to 14.30$\times$ when we allow a moderate amount of performance degradation (-3.6\%p).